Fletcher Allen, a Vermont university hospital and medical center, serves all of

 - Monday-Friday, 8 AM-5 PM

-Speech-Language Pathologists evaluate and treat a large range of communication and swallowing disorders.
+At Fletcher Allen Health Care in Burlington, VT, our Speech Pathologists evaluate and treat a large range of communication and swallowing disorders.
 These include problems with speech, voice, language, thinking and swallowing.
-These problems can result from neurological conditions such as stroke, traumatic brain injury head and neck cancer, Parkinson’s disease , swallowing complications from birth – or from infections and other causes.
+These problems can result from neurological conditions such as stroke, traumatic brain injury, head and neck cancer, Parkinson’s disease, swallowing complications from birth – or from infections and other causes.

-As part of a university hospital, our Speech-Language Pathologists are also actively involved in national conferences and research, with access to the latest medical knowledge and innovations in the field.
+As part of a university hospital, our Speech Pathologists are also actively involved in national conferences and research, with access to the latest medical knowledge and innovations in the field.

 - Aphasia – loss of language, including difficulty with talking, understanding language, reading or writing.